necrolyte2/bootstrap-vi/README.rst

 Bootstrap Virtualenv on system without pip or easy_install

-It isn't terribly hard to get virtualenv installed, but often times it would be much easier to be able to put in installation instructions a simple one line curl to get a virtualenv setup and running.
+It isn't terribly hard to get virtualenv installed, but often times it would be much easier to be able to just use a single quick command to get a virtualenv up and running.

-Eventually it would be great to setup this project such that it could also be used as a setuptools setup.py extension.
+Also, putting the instructions on how to setup a virtualenv in installation instructions is a bit redundant and not concise enough for novice python users.

+This project allows you to very easily use a single command to bootstrap a virtualenv to solve these issues.

 Bootstrapping a virtualenv
 ==========================